Skip to main content

 • Were you getting too many results?
 Add a News Count ≥ 1 filter (News filters) to narrow to catalyst-driven moves only

 • Were the moves already extended by the time you saw them?
-Try a Signals configuration instead of a static scan — it catches the transition moment, not the current state
+Try a Signal Scanner configuration instead of the Data Scanner alone — it catches the transition moment, not the current state

-Every tweak gets you closer to a scanner that feels like a sixth sense — because it’s tuned to your exact trading personality, refined against real market conditions.
+Every tweak gets you closer to a scanner that feels like a superpower — because it’s tuned to your exact trading personality, refined against real market conditions.

-Scanz saves every custom scan under My Scans.
+Scanz saves every custom Data Scanner scan under My Data Scans.
 Every refinement persists.
 You’re building something that compounds over time.

 Step 5: Build Variations for Different Market Conditions